 And, which parts of a technical infrastructure for food would benefit from being opened and shared and which can remain proprietary.
 While at the same time thinking of all security implications.

 As such, the purpose of the chapter is to be the home of this discussion around food and the technical infrastructure and to gather knowledge and insights into how the current Internet processes, protocols, and applications serve the interest of man in connection to food.
-And, if necessary, to produce input to new approaches, applications, processes and technology to apply the Internet to the unique challenges and opportunities facing the food sector.
+And, if necessary, to produce input to new discussions, approaches, policies, applications, processes and technology to apply the Internet to the unique challenges and opportunities facing the food sector.